sinayanudel/loan-app-task/README.md

 BASIC_AUTH_USERNAME=your_username
 BASIC_AUTH_PASSWORD=your_password
 ```
-Choose your preffered way to run the app locally:
+Choose your preferred way to run the app locally:

 1. Set up app using venv

-    Run the following commands in powershell:
+    Run the following commands in PowerShell:
     ```
     # create new env
     python -m venv env